 What Types of Funds Are Available in IRAs?

-You can think of an IRA as a tax-advantaged brokerage account, insofar as they’re typically self-directed and extremely flexible.
-In most IRAs, you can own just about any type of fund—mutual funds, exchange-traded funds (ETFs), and even closed-end funds (CEFs).
+IRAs generally act very similar to taxable brokerage accounts, insofar as they’re typically self-directed and extremely flexible.
+You can usually own individual stocks and bonds, as well as just about any type of investment fund—mutual funds, exchange-traded funds (ETFs), and even closed-end funds (CEFs).

 ETFs typically beat both mutual funds and CEFs on fees, sometimes by a considerable margin.
 But there are a few reasons to consider Schwab mutual funds in an IRA.